lbelzile/math80667a/docs/01-introduction.md

 - a discrete variable takes a countable number of values, prime examples being binary variables or count variables.
 - a continuous variable can take (in theory) an infinite possible number of values, even when measurements are rounded or measured with a limited precision (time, width, mass).
 In many case, we could also consider discrete variables as continuous if they take enough values (e.g., money).

 Categorical variables take only a finite of values.
 They are regrouped in two groups, nominal if there is no ordering between levels (sex, colour, country of origin) or ordinal if they are ordered (Likert scale, salary scale) and this ordering should be reflected in graphs or tables.
-We will bundle every categorical variable using  arbitrary encoding for the levels: for modelling, these variables taking $K$ possible values (or levels) must be transformed into a set of $K-1$ binary 0/1 variables, the omitted level corresponding to a baseline.
-Failing to declare categorical variables in your favourite software is a common mistake, especially when these are saved in the database using integers rather than strings.
+We will bundle every categorical variable using  arbitrary encoding for the levels: for modelling, these variables taking $K$ possible values (or levels) must be transformed into a set of $K-1$ binary variables $T_1, \ldots, T_K$, each of which corresponds to the logical group $k$ (yes = 1, no = 0), the omitted level corresponding to a baseline when all of the $K-1$ indicators are zero.
+Failing to declare categorical variables in your software is a common mistake, especially when these are saved in the database using integers (1,2, $\ldots$) rather than as text (Monday, Tuesday, $\ldots$).

 <div class="figure" style="text-align: center">
 <img src="figures/nominal_ordinal_binary.png" alt="Artwork by Allison Horst with examples of categorical variables: nominal (left), ordinal (middle) and binary (right)." width="85%" />